 Each of the Face of America routes include a group of skilled ride marshals who are dedicated to making the ride safer for the participating athletes.
 These marshals are always on the lookout for potential dangers for the riders, and will take steps to make sure each athlete is safe.
 Perhaps your introduction to the marshals will be a request to move to the right side of the road.
 Don’t take it personally – the marshals are simply trying to keep everyone safe.
 If you experience mechanical difficulties, including flats, a marshal will stop and assist you, including flagging down one of the SAG vehicles to transport you and your bike to the next rest stop if necessary or requested.
 Other marshals will assist adaptive athletes on hand cycles climb particularly steep hills.
 All marshals work closely with the moto team on motorcycles.
 The moto team watches intersections and directs traffic, sometimes with the assistance of local law enforcement officials, to make sure the cyclists are safe.

 On the Face of America route, rest stops are scheduled every ten to 12 miles.
 These stops include porta-potties, quick energy food and beverages, such as water and sports drinks (first stops in the morning often include coffee and hot tea).
 A stop at about noon will include lunch.
-Be sure to take advantage of these stops, each lasting on average from 20 to 30 minutes.
+Be sure to take advantage of these stops, each lasting on average 20 minutes.
 Take care of physical necessities, refill your water bottle, and have a bite to eat.
 Most stops will have a mechanic on hand who can help with any adjustments or issues with the bikes and hand cycles.
 If at the end of the rest period you are still feeling tired, you may take the SAG vehicle to the next rest stop.
 Ask a ride marshal for assistance if this is your choice.

 When the ride rolls into the finish in Gettysburg, many athletes find this to be a hectic time.
 In addition to having an outdoor lunch, athletes traveling back to Arlington on the chartered buses need to get their bikes or hand cycles onto trucks for transport, find their overnight bag at the Penske baggage trucks so they can change clothes, and locate the correct bus going to their desired destination.
 In addition, there is often live music at the lunch, groups with booths or demonstrations, and a short concluding ceremony hosted by World T.E.A.M.
 Usually, all this happens within about 90 minutes.
 With all of this happening, it’s easy to forget the accomplishment of having ridden two days to historic Gettysburg, meeting new friends and learning more about America in the process.
 Take a moment to acknowledge your achievement.
 Share emails and Facebook pages with your new friends.
 Make plans to ride together again the following year.
 And, better yet, make a commitment to bring additional athletes to the ride.